Group photo holding Carlson flag in front of ornate Moroccan-style doors of palace in Rabat

 • This course meets for the full spring semester

-This program is open to Carlson BSB students in good academic standing.
-This program is open to students prior or concurrent to registration in ICORE.
+• This program is open to Carlson BSB students in good academic standing.
 The application process may be competitive and space is limited.
 Meeting the minimum requirements does not guarantee acceptance.

-Students with a GPA below 2.0 will be conditionally accepted pending a conversation with the Program Manager about academic success.
-Contact Program Manager Candice Bonrud with questions about eligibility.
+• Students with a GPA below 2.0 will be conditionally accepted pending a conversation with the Program Manager about academic success.
+Contact Program Manager with questions about eligibility.

-U.S. citizens will need a valid passport to travel to Morocco.
+U.S. citizens will need a valid passport to travel to Morocco and Spain.
 If you already have a passport, you need to check the expiration date and confirm that it is more than seven months after the program ends.
 If you do not have a passport, or your passport needs to be renewed, you will need to apply for one immediately upon confirmation.

 A visa is a document that proves that travel into a particular country has been approved by their governing body.
-U.S. citizens do not need a visa for visits up to 90 days for tourism in Morocco.
-Non-U.S. passport holders should check with the Moroccan consulate regarding visa requirements and fees.
+U.S. citizens do not need a visa for visits up to 90 days for tourism in Morocco or Spain.
+Non-U.S. passport holders should check with the Moroccan and Spanish consulates regarding visa requirements and fees.
 A consulate is a foreign government's official place of residence and representation in a foreign country.
 While consulates provide passports, birth registration, and many other services, they also have consular sections which issue visas for foreign citizens to visit, study, and work in their country.
-If you carry a passport other than a U.S. passport and are required to carry a visa into Morocco, you will be responsible for securing your visa; you will work closely with the Program Manager (Candice Bonrud) to make sure you have any University-specific documentation that you need.
+If you carry a passport other than a U.S. passport and are required to carry a visa into Morocco and/or Spain, you will be responsible for securing your visa; you will work closely with the Program Manager to make sure you have any University-specific documentation that you need.

 To apply, please visit the Apply page.
 Students will be charged a $50 application fee.
-The application cycle starts on September 1, 2023 and the priority deadline is at noon on October 16, 2023.
+The priority deadline is at noon on October 15, 2025.
 Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications to competitive programs will be selected via lottery.
 Students will be informed of their application decision in about seven to ten days after the priority deadline.

 Most financial aid may be applied to study abroad.
 University of Minnesota students are eligible for education abroad scholarships.
 Please see Financial Aid and Scholarships for more information.